 In the winter, however, your fan should be running in the opposite direction to circulate warm air through the room.
 (Again, just flip the switch or push the button near the base of the fan.)

 Blades running in this direction will pull air up in the center of the room and push it down again near the edges.
-This forces warm air and cool air to mix in the room, keeping the room at a steadier temperature (not allowing heat to build up at the top and coolness to settle on the floor), so your furnace won’t have to work quite so hard to keep the house warm.
+This forces warm air and cool air to mix in the room, keeping the room at a steadier temperature (not allowing heat to rise and build up at the top and coolness to settle near the floor), so your furnace won’t have to work quite so hard to keep the house warm.
 You’ll feel this effect if you stand near the wall in a room – a gentle, warm breeze will blow over you.

 Ceiling Fan Hack #3: Set your home’s temperature higher in the summer.